Article Updated on: 21st March, 2025

 *Consider if you want an advanced, two-way video call box.

-Swiftlane is a secure, convenient two-way video and audio intercom with a reliable mobile app and advanced features like hands-free facial recognition, Bluetooth access, and its own AI leasing bot.
+Swiftlane is a secure, convenient two-way video and audio intercom with a reliable mobile app and advanced features like hands-free facial recognition, bluetooth access, and its own AI leasing bot.

 Try out Swiftlane’s AI leasing bot RentGPT for free.